r0j3r/serviceman/README.md

     - proper error notification in the servctl parser
     - add options to wait for different types of notifications to  boot-wrapper. currently we only handle root fs availability
+    - launch layer 0 from servctl instead of the process-manager

 NICE TO HAVE